Intelligence-driven, scalable insights for onboarding, adoption, retention, and revenue growth.

 While your focus is on generating revenue and keeping the cash flowing in the startup stage, the scaling and growth stage is about profit generation.
 At the same time, your SaaS business will have to accommodate increasing capital requirements to support the aggressive scaling and customer acquisition.

 As a SaaS startup, you will have to understand that the scaling and growth stage can be very expensive.
-You need to invest in several things, including marketing, customer acquisition and retention, scaling, and aggressive hiring of top talents.
+You need to invest in several things, including marketing, customer acquisition and retention, scaling, and aggressive hiring of top talents & tools for SaaS startups.
 You must allocate decent funds for these tasks.
 However, make sure that your expenditure does not scale faster than the revenue.

 You may also face several risks that could potentially hamper your growth.
 One such challenge would be the emergence of competitors in the market.
 As you grow and your product/ service becomes a success, there is the threat of competitors mimicking your offer.
 Having a robust business model for handling this threat is helpful.